ribeena/RecettearXTools/README.md

 While this script does it best to parse the .x file, there's quite a few challenges, still not fully sorted.

-- normals aren't exactly the same resulting in darker areas than expected
 - vertex colours apply in a weird way, so are hard to preview in Blender
 - the World_Frame FrameTransformMatrix seems to invert the size of things
   - you'll need to compensate for that in Blender